 The fixes in this article apply to most recent versions of macOS.
 The menus and interfaces may look slightly different depending on which OS you are running, but their functions are in essence the same.
+Similarly, if you have an M1 Mac there are some changes to the way you perform certain functions - like starting up the computer in Safe mode or Recovery, we'll detail these below.

 1. Check your Mac turns on